maysunrise/eden-unity-builder/README.md

 ### Status:
 The project is not actively developed anymore, so I'll just leave this repo here.
 This is very buggy and has bad performance due to the unfinished voxel core.
+Some code snippets are several years old.

 Version of Unity to run is 2020.1.1f, should be ok on newer ones.

-I will probably consider pull requests, but only those that fix existing code or add features from the ORIGINAL version.
+I will probably consider pull requests, but only those that fix existing/refactoring code or add features from the ORIGINAL version.
 Porting of Obj-C/C++ to C# is also accepted.

 ### Finished features: